RailSAB/GraphRecSys/README.md

 The prediction task we address is link prediction — specifically, predicting which user-movie links are likely to be favorable.
 We evaluate our approaches using standard classification metrics, such as accuracy, F1, ROC-AUC, etc. considering a movie as relevant if the user rated it 4 or 5 stars.

 We compare three distinct approaches: (1) a content-based method with Correct-and-Smooth refinement (CS), (2) a per-user rating (label) propagation method (PRC), and (3) Graph Neural Networks (GCN and GraphSAGE).
-Our experiments are conducted on two different graph constructions: a cosine similarity-based graph and a UMAP-style fuzzy similarity graph.
+Our experiments are conducted on three different graph constructions: a cosine similarity-based graph, a UMAP-style fuzzy similarity graph, and a heterogeneous graph.
 Through this comprehensive evaluation, we provide insights into the relative strengths and weaknesses of each approach, offering practical guidance for practitioners working on graph-based recommendation systems.

 ![CNN and GCN Comparison](images/GCN_vs_CNN_overview.png)